Denosumab (By injection)

 Warnings While Using This Medicine:

-- This medicine may cause birth defects if either partner is using it during conception or pregnancy.
-Tell your doctor right away if you or your partner becomes pregnant.
-Use an effective form of birth control during treatment with this medicine and for at least 5 months after the last dose.
+- It is not safe to take this medicine during pregnancy.
+It could harm an unborn baby.
+Tell your doctor right away if you become pregnant.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before receiving this medicine.
+Use an effective form of birth control to keep from getting pregnant during treatment with this medicine and for 5 months after the last dose.

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, diabetes, gum disease, allergy to latex, or a history of fractures.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, diabetes, gum disease, or a history of fractures.
 Tell your doctor if you have problems with your thyroid, parathyroid, or digestive system.

 - This medicine may cause the following problems: